Board of Directors

 Carey is the President of YYoga and joined Sport BC’s Board in 2010.
 Carey previously worked for the Vancouver Organizing Committee for the 2010 Olympic & Paralympic Winter Games as Vice-President Finance & Comptroller where she managed the start-up, growth and dissolution of the organization over 5 years.
 She also worked as an advisor to London 2012 Summer Olympic Games and Sochi 2014 Winter Olympic Games.
 Over the years, Carey has worked in senior leadership roles with Boston Pizza International, TitanStar Properties Inc, Mountain Equipment Co-op and KPMG LLP.
-In addition, Carey has served since 2010 on the Board of BC Athletics and on the Boards of AllSport Insurance Ltd. and SBC Insurance Ltd. Carey is a Chartered Accountant with a Bachelor of Commerce who has a passion for sport and healthy living and has previously been a player, personal trainer, competitive dancer and coach.
+In addition, Carey has served since 2010 on the Board of BC Athletics and on the Boards of AllSport Insurance Ltd. and for sport and healthy living and has previously been a player, personal trainer, competitive dancer and coach.

 Heather Holden, Vice-Chair